BensonLiao/line-liff-react/README.md

    $ heroku logs --app {Heroku app name} --tail
    ```

-## Downloading and making changes to the starter app
+## Downloading and making changes to the boilerplate app

 You can download the starter app to your local machine to test and make changes for yourself.
 You can then deploy the app to a web server of your choice.
 Here, we'll look at how to make and deploy changes to the Heroku app you created in the previous step.